-Under the MSRRA, the income of a nonmilitary spouse of a military servicemember for services performed in California is not considered to be from sources within this state if the spouse is not a California resident because the spouse is in California solely to be with the servicemember serving in compliance with military orders and both have the same out-of-state domicile.
+Under the MSRRA, the income of a nonmilitary spouse of a military servicemember for services performed in California is not considered to be from sources within this state if the spouse is not a California resident because the spouse is in California solely to be with the servicemember serving in compliance with military orders.

-Thus a spouse is not taxed by California on income received from services performed in California if the spouse is not a California resident because the spouse meets the three MSRRA requirements above.
 However, all other income of nonresident spouses from California sources is subject to California tax.

-California Source Income - For the Military Servicemember's Nonmilitary Spouse Who Meets the MSRRA Requirements.
+California Source Income - For the Military Servicemember's Nonmilitary Spouse Who Meets the MSRRA Requirements